Pancharatnam-Zak phase: Discussion

-The Pancharatnam-Zak phase, so constructed keeping in mind the above consideration, is gauge invariant and spatial translation invariant.
-In the case of systems with inversion symmetry, it is found that Pancharatnam-Zak phase can either be equal to $0$ or $\pi$.
-An explicit calculation of this geometric phase is demonstrated for the SSH model and Kitaev model.
-It would be exciting to experimentally confirm the calculated values of the single-particle Pancharatnam-Zak phase separately in the topological and trivial phases of the SSH and Kitaev model by generalizing current experimental schemes~\cite{atala2013} which have already probed the difference in geometric phases.
+The Pancharatnam-Zak phase is a quintessentially geometric object insensitive to the choice of gauge and unit cell origin.
+In the case of systems with inversion symmetry, it is found that the Pancharatnam-Zak phase acts as a topological index characterizing the band, can either be equal to $0$ or $\pi$.
+An explicit calculation of this geometric phase is demonstrated for the SSH model, and its absolute value is found to correctly predict the presence/absence of the gapless edge states.
+Our estimation this geometric phase is also found to be in agreement with the observation of Atala \emph{et al.}~\cite{atala2013} wherein the difference of the geometric phases in the topological and trivial phases of the model was measured.
+Nevertheless, it would be exciting to experimentally confirm the calculated values of the single-particle Pancharatnam-Zak phase separately in the topological and trivial phases of the SSH model by generalizing the current experimental schemes.

-A many-particle generalization of this cyclic adiabatic geometric phase for a filled band case is obtained, and remarkably it is found to receive a contribution owing to the Fermi-Dirac statistics of the band electrons.
-This statistical contribution to the geometric phase is completely missed in the previous treatments dealing with filled band systems which are common in condensed matter physics~\cite{bernevig2013topological, asboth2016short}.
-It would also be interesting to observe such statistical contribution to the geometric phase in the experimental set-up of~\textcite{atala2013} with multiple fermionic cold atoms in optical lattices.